 |21 December 2021||Outcome abstract selection available via the online abstract submission system.
 You will receive a notification by email.|

 |19 February 2022||Abstracts (full bodies) are available in the EAUN22 resource centre.|

 |15 January 2022||Deadline to accept the invitation to present or withdraw the submission.
 Not withdrawn abstracts and accepted by the SCO will be published after this deadline.|

 |31 July 2022||Abstract upload available via Wiley’s author portal for publication in the International Journal of Urological Nursing.
 Authors of the abstracts presented in the EAUN22 Poster Sessions will receive a notification by email.|

 The EAUN is committed to the development of an ever expanding body of knowledge in urological care and to raising the quality of care provided to those we serve through two broad routes, namely research (the creation of new evidence via a formal research study, primary research) and practice-development (the application of evidence to innovative / novel practice).
 We welcome abstracts from both of these inter-related areas as we value the importance of both equally, seeing them as critical to the development of our profession of nursing.
 Accordingly, you may enter abstracts under two broad categories; research method abstracts or practice-development abstracts.

 Science-oriented (primary research) abstracts: Presentation of information in research abstracts follows the accepted research method process and can relate to both quantitative and qualitative research abstracts.

-Accepted videos will be shown by the presenter during the Combined Abstract and Video Session.
-Check the page Video Abstracts for more information.
+Accepted videos will be shown by the presenter during the Video Session.